studio-b12/goat/docs/goatfile-spec.md

 - `Teardown`: Requests which will always be executed at the end of the execution of a batch, even if the execution is aborted midways.
 - `Teardown-Each`: Requests which will be executed after each single request in `Tests`.
 Will also be executed if a `Setup-Each` request fails.

-When two Gurlfiles are merged (for example on importing one into another), all requests in all sections of one file are appended to the requests in the sections of the other file.
-The specific order of the sections in the Gurlfile is irrelevant.
+When two Goatfiles are merged (for example on importing one into another), all requests in all sections of one file are appended to the requests in the sections of the other file.
+The specific order of the sections in the Goatfile is irrelevant.

 ### Requests